IoTone/visiondevcamp-fukuoka/invites/Conpass.md

 -   Our event is simultaneously happening in Tokyo and we will have opportunities throughout the weekend for people to learn, through talks and conversations by event speakers.
 -   Competition Categories: We will award both "judges choice" awards and winners for set categories.
 We have technical and non-technical categories.
 A full list of categories can be found on the event website.
 -   Prizes: we don't have a big purse to give away.
 This is a non-profit event.
 However, we will provide some monetary prizes (gift cards)

+## What to bring

+Participants should bring any devices you want to use for prototyping.
+VisionPro would be great.
+Meta Quest 2 or.3 will work.

+For development, you will need the following

+-   MacBook
+-   Xcode installed
+-   An Apple ADC account

+Once you have the above, we can then help you on your way as a developer.